11 Best Real Estate Investing Books for 2020

 “I knew nothing about real estate, and these books were a huge help in helping me understand how to finance my properties as well as how to manage my properties,” she said.
 “I felt like these books had more meat and potatoes and less fluff than other books that I read.”

-2. The Millionaire Real Estate Investor by Gary Keller
+2. The Millionaire Real Estate Investor

 Gary Keller is the founder of Keller Williams Realty, the fifth-largest real estate franchise in North America.
 In his book The Millionaire Real Estate Investor, he debunks myths and limiting mindsets that keep investors from building wealth through real estate.